Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/README.md

 ================

-This GitHub repository contains materials to reproduce analyses, visualizations, and tables for reproducibility materials submitted with JASA revision based on [our reproducibility guide](https://jasa-acs.github.io/repro-guide).
+This GitHub repository contains materials to reproduce analyses, visualizations, and tables for reproducibility materials submitted with JASA revision based on [reproducibility guide](https://jasa-acs.github.io/repro-guide).